Pidu2/infosem-5G-flaws/JOURNAL.md

   * Check all Links, get a better overview
   * Start a list with all vulnerabilities
   * Maybe look for a template
+## 02.03.2020
+* More information gathering
+* Started list with vulnerabilities